 Foster carers and shared lives carers

-This information is designed to help foster carers, shared lives carers (including adult placement carers), certain kinship carers and those offering staying put care understand how tax and National Insurance (NIC) works for them.
-Below, we refer only to foster carers and shared lives carers, but that should be read as including those other categories of carer, as appropriate.
+This information is designed to help foster carers, shared lives carers (including adult placement carers), certain kinship carers and those offering staying put care to understand how tax and National Insurance (NIC) works for them.

 Income tax and qualifying care relief (QCR)